 If the answer is “Yes” or “Yes, in part”, please cite the relevant law or policy or provide links to published policy or guidance.

+(agreed)

-30. Has your country undertaken measures such as research, information and mass media campaigns and social and economic initiatives to prevent and combat trafficking in persons (art.
+25. Has your country undertaken measures such as research, information and mass media campaigns and social and economic initiatives to prevent and combat trafficking in persons (art.
 9, para.
 2)?

 Yes Yes, in part No